sqz269/fileshare-flask/README.md

 # fileshare-flask
-a HTTP based file sharing program made using flask
+a HTTP based file sharing program made using flask to learn about flask and front/backend technologies
-## Still work in progress